florianv/petrinet/README.md

 ## Running unit tests

-Cd to the Petrinet root folder, and type the command : `phpunit`
+Cd to the Petrinet root folder, and type the command : `phpunit`.

 ## Using the API